Sometimes music isn’t about music. Sometimes, it’s about a story.

 The End of Jazz

-Today’s topic is also the title of a recently published article in The Atlantic – full text here: http://www.theatlantic.com/magazine/archive/2012/11/the-end-of-jazz/309112/
+Today’s topic is also the title of a recently published article in The Atlantic.

-Now I saw that title and just had to read the article to find out why the author thought this wonderful, vibrant musical genre is dead.
+Now I saw the title and just had to read the article to find out why the author thought this wonderful, vibrant musical genre is dead.
 Basically, I discovered the unfortunate Atlantic has become the vehicle for Benjamin Schwarz’s claim that jazz has dried up because its source of musical material, the popular standards written in the ‘40’s and ‘50’s, has ceased to provide new inspiration.
 What Mr. Schwarz doesn’t seem to realize is that not only do those songs still manage to find new life in the hands of young artists, but also that jazz has evolved past the songbooks and branched out in many directions.
 In fact, I would argue what he really means is that the type of jazz personified by the songbook era, including swing, big band and early bop, is no longer the heart of the current jazz scene.
 But the nature of jazz is to constantly morph and change, and it wouldn’t—and couldn’t—be what it is if it stayed locked into one strain of thought.
 In declaring the end of songbook jazz’s golden age, Mr. Schwarz has thus presented us with a piece of information that is embarrassingly late.
 The bop and “classic” jazz era ended in the ‘60’s, and the early ‘70’s heralded the crash landing of fusion jazz, just one strain that has carried the genre from there.

+For a nicely biting and highly informative rebuttal, see the following, published in the Washington City Paper.
 This article also makes the important point that even though the claim that jazz is over is unfounded, the perception of jazz as such is harmful to the life and enjoyment of the art form.

 One thing I did like about “The End of Jazz,” however, was the mention of some lovely recordings I hadn’t yet heard.
 It’s probably evident by now that I like comparison studies, so I present my dear readers with another, this time on Billy Strayhorn’s classic “Lush Life”:

+Try Coltrane first.
 Meditative, mournful and thought-provoking.
 Emphasis on the “bitter” in bittersweet.

+I especially like Stan Getz’s take.
 A little more tongue-in-cheek, I think.

-Carmen McRae is not a vocalist I would have sought out for this song, but her version is just wonderful:
+Carmen McRae is not a vocalist I would have sought out for this song, but her version is just wonderful.

 Jazz as Conversation

 I’ve always thought of music as a kind of communication, but jazz is the form that is, to my mind, the most like a human conversation.
 This week I dropped in on jazz jam night at the local Clarion hotel and heard some good musicians, but was especially struck by one interaction in particular.
 An experienced percussionist in his sixties was playing the tambourine with a band including a very young drummer who couldn’t have been more than seventeen.
 At one point in the middle of the song they were playing – I can no longer remember what it was, but that’s beside the point – all the other musicians dropped out and these two went at it.
 What I heard was a statement from the first, and a response from the other, and I heard the older guiding the younger, and the response back and forth.
 It’s hard to describe in words, but the effect was magical.
-I turned to my muse for this blog, who was with me that evening, and told her, “THAT is what jazz is about.”
+I turned to my muse for this blog, who was with me at the time, and told her, “THAT is what jazz is about.”

 So what does this sound like?
 Examples range from the obvious to the near undetectable, especially to an untrained ear.
-The easiest to pick out are the pieces centered around a drama, and the music is just a vehicle for the words:
+The easiest to pick out are the pieces centered around a drama, and the music is just a vehicle for the words.

 More abstract, since there are no voices, but the instruments still “talk” to each other, is the following, “Conversation Piece” by Rex Stewart.
 Personally, I find the combination of the film and music a little annoying, but you might be inspired to see the music in a new way.